cohenchris/scripts/bin/README.md

 Sometimes, when the screen is locked, hyprlock crashes and the user can no longer login.
 To remedy this, the user must login to a different TTY reload the program (run this script), and switch back to the original TTY to login.
 This script is meant to be run after the user switches to a different TTY.

+## Backblaze Bucket Quick Mount + Unmount via RClone
+[`mount-b2 [mount, unmount]`](mount-b2)

+I store all of my remote backups (the "1" in 3-2-1 backups) in a Backblaze B2 buckets.
+Sometimes, it's useful to navigate this bucket manually to check out its contents.
+RClone is a fantastic tool that allows mounting of a Backblaze B2 bucket to your local machine, and this script streamlines the rclone mount/unmount process.

+This scripts assumes that:
+- `rclone` is installed on your machine
+- There is an rclone remote configured which is named `backblaze`

+### Use
+`mount-b2 mount <bucketname> <dirname>`

+Mounts the Backblaze bucket with name <bucketname> to the directory specified by <dirname>.

+`mount-b2 unmount <dirname>`

+Unmounts the mounted Backblaze bucket at the location specified by <dirname>.